turnbasedgames/urturn/docs/docs/1-Getting-Started/1-tictactoe.md

   return {
     // highlight-start
     // TODO: when a player quits and there was no other player, there is no winner but we should
-    // properly tell UrTurn the room is over and no longer joinable
+    // properly tell UrTurn the room is over
-    // (hint: modify finished and joinable fields)
+    // (hint: modify finished)
     // highlight-end
   };
 }